ecoto-freelancedev/first_flutter_web/README.md

 # Flutter Calculator Web App

 A basic calculator example that execute math operations of two quantities.
+This example implements the state management with provider

 ![](screenshot1.png)
 ![](screenshot2.png)